kleithegreat/second-brain/tamu/3S24/CSCE_312/notes/bryant_ch6.md

 # The Memory Hierarchy
 - To this point, we have studied a simple model of a computer that uses a single memory system as a linear array of bytes
 - This is effective to a point, but it is not how modern computers are designed
-- A **memory system** is a *hierearchy* of storage devices with different capacities, costs, and access times
+- A **memory system** is a *hierarchy* of storage devices with different capacities, costs, and access times
     - Registers hold the most frequently accessed data
     - Small **cache memories** near the CPU hold some of the more frequently accessed data from the main memory
     - Main memory holds the data and instructions that are currently being used